 TRIPS TO SURROUNDINGS

-Do you like discovering new places?
+Do you like discovering of new places?
 You will find many beautiful natural, cultural and historical monuments in the surroundings of Luhačovice.
 The diversity converts the region of Zlín to a very popular tourist area

 Three ethnographic units meet in the region of Zlín – peculiar Wallachia, hospitable Slovácko and bountiful Haná.
 On a seemingly small area you will be able to visit a spa, mountains or wine region.
 You will discover the remains of the Great Moravian Empire and a number of valuable historical buildings, including the unique Baťa functionalist architecture.

 Current offer of excursions to surroundings

 In case you don't like to travel on your own, please check the offer of our Infocenter.
 Be sure to choose!

-Would you like to visit a place that is currently not included in the offer of Infocenter?
+Would you like to visit a place that is currently not offer by Infocenter?

 Choose from our tips and we will arrange a tour for a group of four people or more.
 Depending on the number of persons, we will arrange the transport with a microbus or a bus and a guide speaking Czech, German, English or Russian.